bytesontherocks/DevOps-Course-Starter/README.md

 You can run all the test using 'poetry run pytest'

 You can run individual test with any of the vscode pluggins e.g. Test Explorer and selecting the appropriate test.

+## Deploying web service to a managed node
+In the ansible directory you can find the playbook to deploy the flask application into a managed node and automatically run it.
+The playbook will prompt you to provide the trello credentials.
+Edit the inventory file to define the managed node IP.